dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 ## 9 - Conclusion

-Maybe I will make some more examples that do something a bit more interesting.
-For now I guess I will just reference some posts that I have written before that are relevant to this sort of thing.
-Of course I have many [posts on node.js](/categories/node-js/) that are worth checking out.
+Maybe I will make some more examples that do something a bit more interesting for this post at some point in the future when and if I get around to preforming additional edits of this post.
+For now I guess I will just reference some posts that I have written before that are relevant to the process of making nodejs global scripts.

+Of course I have many [posts on node.js](/categories/node-js/) that are worth checking out that have to do with making global scripts, and working with nodejs in general.
+When it comes to launching an external command in a nodejs script there is the child process module as I have mentioned earlier.
+More specificity it is the [spawn method of the child process module](/2019/08/02/nodejs-child-process-spawn/) that would be used more often than not, along with the [other typical option which would be the exec method](/2020/10/21/nodejs-child-process-exec/).